 Late October brings vibrant colors to the Lake Winnipesaukee area in east New Hampshire.
 Cooler temperatures and a large lake attract guests to this New England haven.
-While driving, expect to see orange and red maples, yellow birches and other trees working to create a pallet of autumn inspiration.
+While driving, see orange and red maples, yellow birches and other trees working to create a pallet of autumn inspiration.

 While most roads offers views of the area, the most popular is Kancamagus Scenic Byway.
-This route has been featured on the Travel Channel and winds through White Mountain National Forest.
+This route has been featured on Travel Channel and winds through White Mountain National Forest.
 Experts recommend reserving three hours to enjoy the drive without rushing.
 For more scenic views, check out Castle in the Clouds in Moultonborough.

 North Shore, Massachusetts

 Located north of Boston, this area showcases some of the best fall foliage drives in Massachusetts.
-In addition to bright colors and open spaces, visitors can visit spacious beaches and picturesque New England towns.
+In addition to bright colors and open spaces, visitors can explore spacious beaches and picturesque New England towns.
 A few must-sees include Ipswich, Newburyport and Glouster.

-Drivers can choose between three routes depending on what they want to see.
+Drivers choose between three routes depending on what they want to see.
 Route 133 winds through backcountry roads and offers four stops in nearby towns.
-Route 1A features open spaces and a large collection of 18th-century homes that still stand the test of time.
+Route 1A features open spaces and a large collection of 18th-century homes that stand the test of time.
 After admiring fall colors, drive Route 127, which takes travelers along the North Shore coast.
-For the best views, plan a visit in October.
+For the best views, visit in October.